 He said he was homeless and hungry.
 Later, the IHOP manager would tell me that he lives with his mom.
 Also, that he was down on his luck because he had just gotten out of prison, and was still reintegrating into society.
 I didn’t have cash, just quarters, about two dollars worth.
 I pulled them from my pocket and gave them to him for his collection.

-Normally, as a female out at night, concerned for my safety in foreign place, I would not have engaged; however, the mood struck me to say hi.
-I could abide a conversation.
+Normally, as a female out at night, concerned for my safety in foreign place, I would not have engaged; but the mood struck me to say hi and have a conversation.
 I am so glad I did.

 This man, my friend, and I talked about everything from Cartoon Network to Shakespeare to Jay and Silent Bob Strike Back.
 We acted out impromptu theatrical performances, with IHOP patrons watching through the restaurant windows.
 He told us he had been in his high school band and missed making music.
 We talked about life, topically, and enjoyed each other’s company.